Instagram Reels – you must have at least heard of, or better yet, are familiar with this feature by now.

 In addition, you can also view other content that your followers viewed in the past week to learn more about the type of content that interests them.

-On the other hand, Instagram Reels’ analytics tool provides insights on likes, shares, and comments on your content performance if you have an Instagram business account.
+On the other hand, Instagram Reels’ analytics tool provides insights on likes, shares, and comments on your content performance if you have a business Instagram account.
 You can learn more about how to use Instagram facts and statistics when you open your Insights Overview.

 TikTok ads may not be as mainstream as Instagram ads, but the platform does offer paid advertising for businesses and brands.

-On the flip side, Instagram Reels has just begun its paid advertising recently.
+On the flip side, Instagram Reel has just begun its paid advertising recently.

-The ads are full-screen, play at 30-seconds long – and loops.
+The TikTok advertisements are full-screen, play at 30-seconds long – and loop.
 It also appears in between other clips.
 In addition, the ads will be shown as “Sponsored” together with the advertiser’s name.

 With Instagram adapting e-commerce into its platform, TikTok is on the course of catching up.